Trump: Russia questions leak 'disgraceful'

 Special Counsel Robert Mueller, who is looking into possible Russian meddling in the 2016 election, reportedly gave the list to Mr Trump's legal team.

-The New York Times reportedly obtained the list of more than 40 questions.
+The New York Times says it has obtained the list of more than 40 questions.

 Mr Trump appeared to confirm the report on Twitter, repeating his claim that the Russia inquiry is a "witch hunt".